 - Materials: Polyurethane

-If you’re wondering why the TUSA Hyflex have made it onto this list twice–both as the best scuba fins overall and as the best travel scuba diving flippers–it’s because of two things.
+If you’re wondering why the TUSA Hyflex have made it onto this list twice–both as the best scuba flippers overall and as the best scuba diving fins for travel–it’s because of two things.

 The second is that these are, without a doubt, the best scuba fins to travel with on this list.
 The fact that you can remove the blade and travel with the foot pocket and blade separately is a game changer.